lltfm/openness/works/saltem_hoc/openness_gpt-notable_mandalas.md

-# Notable mandalas made by Openness GPT
+# Notable mandalas created by Openness GPT
 A collection of notable mandalas created by [Openness GPT](README.md#openness-gpt) in response to questions